Mallikarjuna jyotirling

 Festivals

-• Mahasivaratri Brahmothsavams: The Mahasivaratri Utsav held in the month of February or March.
+• Mahasivaratri Brahmothsavams: The Mahasivaratri Utsav is held in the month of February or March.

-• Ugadi: The festivals happen for five days in which lakhs of people visit the temple for God’s blessings.
+• Ugadi: The festivals happen for five days during which lakhs of people visit the temple for God’s blessings.

 • Kartheekai Mahothsavam: It is one of the most auspicious months in the Indian calendar.
 Devotees light numbers of deepams are in the Srisailam temple campus.